• CrimeConUK: September 2021

 Even before Bundy’s first confirmed murder, plenty of red flags were evident throughout his childhood years.

-Psychiatrist Dorothy Otnow Lewis, one of the closest to Bundy, described his grandfather that he lived with early on as ‘an extremely violent and frightening individual.’
-The grandfather would ‘kick dogs, swing cats by their tails, beat people who angered him and read pornography voraciously,’ she said.
+Psychiatrist Dorothy Otnow Lewis, one of the closest to Bundy, described his grandfather whom he lived with early on as ‘an extremely violent and frightening individual.’
+The grandfather would ‘kick dogs, swing cats by their tails, beat people who angered him, and read pornography voraciously,’ she said.

 Ted Bundy